 Pitta mostly strives for ACHIEVEMENT, SUCCESS AND GOAL ORIENTATION as their motivation.
 If they are not working on one or all of these, they can become frustrated and feel out of control.

 We all handle stress differently.
 Pitta people will historically be hard-working and driven and often leaders or influencers in their field.
 They are completer-finishers and love a challenge.
 They will be the type that over-exercises and eventually gets injured or it catches up as exhaustion.
 Their competitive nature can cause them to over-work or over-achieve to prove something to themselves or others.
 Pitta are ‘over-achievers’ and ‘perfectionists’.
-However, this high achieving attitude can be to the detriment of their mental health, loved ones or friends.
+However, this high achieving attitude can sometimes be to the detriment of their health, loved ones or friends.

 They often manage stress with hard exercise, alcohol OR anger.
 This in turn can cause pitta to ‘burn-out’ and experience endocrine issues in later years such as thyroid disorders or adrenal fatigue.
-This is similar with Vata but for different reasons.

 When it comes to delays at the station or airport, the irritable pitta type will be the first one to complain to staff and demand to know what’s going on or for more information.